 Participation in discussion is optional, but strongly encouraged.
-There will be general discussion forums set up for each week where you can post questions about weekly content or about the course.
+There will be discussion forums set up on Carmen for general course questions, along with forums for specific questions related to lab activities and homework assignments.

-• Checking-in:
+Checking-in:

 As noted earlier in the syllabus, in the Participation section, part of your course grade is based on completing several participation assignments.
 These assignments will involve completing a "check-in."
 Typically, the check-ins involve answering a single question using the Quizzes tool, by the appropriate deadline.